-The Greek economy is 47th largest in the world and has a nominal GDP of $195 billion per annum.
+The Greek economy is the 47th largest in the world and expected to grow from 207.00 USD Billion in 2019 to 222.00 USD Billion in 2020.
 The country’s economy is based on the service and industrial sectors which contribute nearly 83% and 14% respectively to the GDP.
-Greece is a member of the World Trade Organization, the International Monetary Fund, and the Organization for Economic Co-operation and Development.
+Greece is a member of the World Trade Organization (WTO), the International Monetary Fund (IMF), and the Organization for Economic Co-operation and Development.

 Government: Parliamentary Representative Democratic Republic